 A trek to Upper Mustang is possible even in the monsoon season, as the region lies in the rain shadow of the Trans Himalayan region and remains dry even when the whole of Nepal is lashed by torrential monsoon rains.

 Panauti is quaint and interesting destination south-east of the Kathmandu valley.
 When you enter the town it feels like it is exactly the way it was when the founders built the town.
 A nostalgic environment covers the narrow town streets and ancient structures.

 Visitors to this place will often find colorful stones, petals and other items laid out on the street as a sign to welcome everyone visiting Panauti.

 Panauti is regarded as a very holy site by a lot of Hindus because of the confluence of the two rivers-Roshi Khola and Punyamata Khola.
 A visit to this place is considered to free all souls from sins and anxiety.

 Nagarkot, lying just 32 km north-east of Kathmandu is a peaceful paradise surrounded by green hills and traditional villages.
 Lying on the crest of a hill, Nagarkot is famous for its magical sunrises and sunsets.

 This is the place closest to Kathmandu from where one can view Mount Everest and other Himalayan peaks on a clear day.
-Surrounded by endless stretches of hills and green forests, the peaceful ambience of Nagarkot is sure to soothe your senses and ease your stress.
+Surrounded by endless stretches of hills and green forests, the peaceful ambiance of Nagarkot is sure to soothe your senses and ease your stress.
 Comfortable and luxurious resorts offer overnight stays and a sublime experience.

 Nagarkot serves as a favorite weekend getaway for locals as honeymooners.
 Tourists flock here to watch the sunrise and the Himalayan panorama.
 It is also a popular day hike destination.